Career coaches on the biggest mistakes people make in the job search

 These mental exercises can be powerful motivation.
 “You don’t want to end up in a job you hate, or simply tolerate, because you weren’t honest with yourself or didn’t believe you could grow into bigger and better opportunities,” she says.

-Mistake 2: Thinking Like a Historian, Not a Marketer
+Mistake 2: Thinking like a historian, not a marketer

 Once you’re clear on what you want, is it time to update your résumé?
 Yes, but maybe not in the same way you’ve done in the past.